 After they'd come inside and closed the door, Sirius asked, "What can I do for you?"

-"Actually," said Harry, "There are two things.
+"Actually," answered Harry, "There are two things.
 The armor arrived this morning."

 "Yes it is.
 The other thing is that we need to do some…extra training in my trunk."